 Freight-related truck movements in Melbourne's inner west impact on the liveability, amenity and wellbeing of communities.

-The project will allow more freight to be moved by rail, reduce road congestion and shift containers from residential streets onto dedicated routes to the port.
+This will allow more freight to be moved by rail, reduce road congestion and shift containers from residential streets onto dedicated routes to the port.

 Reducing transport costs for the movement of freight to export markets will boost Australia's economic competitiveness.